-3. Building Community
+3. Building Community Engagement

 Why is community so important?

 Mere-exposure effect.
 What this means is that the more often you come into contact with something (a person, business, concept) the more you like it.
-In this case familiarity breeds comfort rather than contempt.
+In this case, familiarity breeds comfort rather than contempt.

-This also works with social media offers and PPC (pay-per-click) ads.
+Your website content should tie in with social media offers and PPC (pay-per-click) ads.
 Alone, the ads can pique a potential customer’s interest, but they’ll want a legitimate, informative web page to get more information before they sign up.
 And that’s what your landing page should do.
 Reiterate the offer, explain its value, and then provide an action for your user to take.

 And that’s really what it’s all about.
 You need a website because you need customers.
-Customers need reassurance that you’re who you say you are (credibility), to know how to reach you (information), to feel comfortable with you (community), and a call to action to get started (advertising).
+Customers need reassurance that you’re who you say you are (credibility), to know how to reach you (information), to feel comfortable with you (community), and a call to action to get started (conversions).

 Ready to Take the Next Step & Build a Website?

 There are a few more things you need to know once you start building.
 Check out these resources or set up a call to learn more about our web design packages!